-Processes that measure the performance of each control measure and BMP or group of control measures and BMPs.
+Processes that measure the performance of individual control measures and BMPs or systems of control measures and BMPs.
 The process must include the control measure(s) and BMP(s) that are being assessed, the expected outcome(s), the performance metric(s) used to assess the outcome(s), and the method(s) used to measure.